gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 Pretty cool stuff!! :D

-Unfortantely in this scenario, I found first-order Natural Gradient Desecent didn't outperform SGD but naturally (pun intended) i'm sure theres cases where it does (different learning rates, clipping values, datasets, etc.).
+Unfortunately in this scenario, I found first-order Natural Gradient Descent didn't outperform SGD but naturally (pun intended) I'm sure there are cases where it does (different learning rates, clipping values, datasets, etc.).

 Did I do anything wrong?
 Anything to add?
 What did you like or dislike?